kokonutzlabs/Animal-Crossing-Social-Portal/README.md

 1. Clone the repository
 2. Configure database credentials
 3. Import the provided SQL schema
-4. Run the application locally using XAMPP, Docker, or an equivalent tool
+4. Run the application locally using XAMPP, Docker, or equivalent tools

 ---

 ## Skills Demonstrated

 - SQL database design
 - Web application security testing
 - Digital forensic investigation
 - Incident response methodology
 - Secure application development
+- Transferable security skills applicable to warehouse and operational systems

 ---

 ## License

 This project is provided for **educational use only**.